 Image 11: I defoliated all the leaves in 2007

-"Budi Sulistyo of Jakarta, Indonesia first began bonsai in 1976 and first begun to teach the art in 1984.
+Written by: Budi Sulistyo.
+"Budi Sulistyo of Jakarta, Indonesia first began Bonsai in 1976 and first begun to teach the art in 1984.
 He gives seminars and teaches in classes and workshops throughout his country and on national television.
-As the first Indonesian to win an international award (International Bonsai Exhibition in Osaka, Japan) and as the author of the Indonesian language book "Bonsai" he is well known and respected in the bonsai community. - Please visit his profile for more information, or check his Bonsai artist profile; Budi Sulistyo.
+As the first Indonesian to win an international award (International Bonsai Exhibition in Osaka, Japan) and as the author of the Indonesian language book "Bonsai" he is well known and respected in the Bonsai community. - Please check his Bonsai artist profile; Budi Sulistyo.